parsley42/ruby-awstools/README.md

 # Overview

-ruby-awstools consists of various ruby cli scripts using the Ruby aws-sdk, intended to:
+`ruby-awstools` consists of a library and various ruby cli scripts using the Ruby aws-sdk, intended to:
-* Simplify creation of AWS resources
+* Simplify creation of AWS resources in a scriptable manner
 * Manage sets of CloudFormation stacks
 * Centralize configuration data with an aim towards "configuration as code"

-Currently the only tool provided is `cfn`, for managing CloudFormation stacks.
+To greatly simplify matters, the library and tools have a number of assumptions built-in; if any of these don't hold true for your intended use, you may get only limited funcationality:
+* VPC's, subnets, security groups, and other long-lived resources will be created with CloudFormation templates (with samples provided)
+* You will have (or create) AWS-integrated DNS hosted zones, preferably public and private zones for the same domain

 # Installation
 1. Clone the repository